CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

                     - 2a1.
 The authentication API displays an error message telling the user of the error and potential solution.
                     - 2a2.
 The authentication pop up prompts the user to try again

-5. **Adding Photos and Videos to the Journal Entry**
+5. **Adding and Deleting Media in the Journal Entry**
     - **Overview**:
-        1. Adding Photos and videos from the entry: Users can attach media files to the journal entries
+        1. Adding media to the entry: Users can attach media files to the journal entries
-        2. Removing Photos and video from the entry: Users can remove attached media files from a journal entry
+        2. Removing media from the entry: Users can remove attached media files from a journal entry

     - **Detailed Flow for Each Independent Scenario**:
-        1. **Adding Photos and videos from the entry**:
+        1. **Adding media to the the entry**:
             - **Description**: The user should be able to attach photos or videos to their journal entry from their phone storage or directly by using the devices's camera
             - **Primary actor(s)**: Paid User
             - **Main success scenario**: